the-full-stack/website/docs/cloud-gpus/index.md

 - We use the classic definition of "serverless", courtesy of [the original AWS announcement on serverless computing](https://www.jeremydaly.com/not-so-serverless-neptune/): no server management, flexible scaling, high availability, and no idle capacity.
 We only include services that fit this criterion in our options below.
 - Direct price comparisons are trickier for serverless offerings: cold boot time and autoscaling logic substantially impact cost-of-traffic.
+- Some of the providers allow configuration of CPU and RAM resources.
+We have selected reasonable defaults, generally comparable to the fixed offerings of other providers.
 - Serverless GPUs are a newer technology, so there are fewer players, the details change quickly, and you can expect bugs/growing pains.
 Stay frosty!
 - If you know a bit about your anticipated traffic patterns, you can use [this tool](https://paylesstoaws.com/) to compare prices for AWS A100 GPU machines and Banana's serverless equivalent.
 Note that is is made by the developers of [Banana](https://banana.dev/), so may be biased.
 - Raw data can be found in a [csv on GitHub](https://github.com/full-stack-deep-learning/website/blob/main/docs/cloud-gpus/serverless-gpus.csv).